shaunbharat/GoogleMeetAPI/README.md

 })()

 /*
- Async/await syntax is required if you need to execute specific actions with Puppteer or don't want to be limited to only the events already implemented.
+ Async/await syntax is required if you need to execute specific actions with Puppeteer or don't want to be limited to only the events already implemented.
 */

 // If errors like "Node is detached" get thrown, restarting almost always fixes most errors